sip2023/to-do-next-12.2.3/README.md

     psql -U your_username -d your_database -a -f instructions/setup.sql
     ```

-5. Configure the `.env` file in the project root with the necessary credentials, following the structure of the `.env.example` file.
+5. Configure the `.env` file in the project root with the necessary credentials, following the structure of the `env.md` file in instruction folder.

 6. If PM2 is not installed, install it globally: